commandprompt/pgmanage-docs/src/en/03_user_guide.md

 PgManage has a convenient user interface for Postgres's [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html), [pg_dumpall](https://www.postgresql.org/docs/current/app-pg-dumpall.html), and [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) set of commands.

-These features can be accessed by selectin **Backup** or **Restore** options from the DB tree context menu of Server Schema or Table nodes.
+These features can be accessed by selecting the **Backup** or **Restore** options from the context menu of a Server, Schema, or Table node in the Database Explorer.

-The backup and restore operations run as background jobs, allowing to do other tasks in PgManage without interrupting the process.
-Once the job completes the notification will be shown.
+Backup and restore operations run as background jobs, allowing you to perform other tasks in PgManage without interrupting the process.
+Once the job completes a notification will appear.

-The backup/restore operations are listed under the `Jobs` section.
-Here, information such as PID, Type, Server, Object, Start Time, Status, Duration, and Actions will be displayed.
+The backup/restore operations are listed under `Jobs` section.
+This section displays information such as PID, Type, Server, Object, Start Time, Status, Duration, and Actions.

 Under the `Actions` column, you may view details about a specific job or delete the job.
 The information about the job will contain the executed command, the start time, the duration of execution, and the output.
 The output of currently executing jobs can be viewed live by clicking its View Details icon.